 If this ‘brain disorder’ model is considered to be ‘accurate’ then no amount of changing a person’s thinking is ever likely going to bring about a reduction in that symptomology.

 Of course, if a person does want to subscribe to the ‘psychiatric model’ then they are, of course, 100% entitled to do so, however, one only has to look at the exponential growth in mental health problems within our society in recent times to reasonably conclude that this approach appears to be less than wholly successful.

-We believe, almost exclusively, that a person’s ‘limiting beliefs‘ are the most important factors in determining whether or not they are able to overcome psychologically based problems or not and so our therapeutic focus is grounded in this approach.
+We believe, almost exclusively, that a person’s core values and ‘limiting beliefs‘ are the most important factors in determining whether or not they are able to overcome psychological problems or not and so our therapeutic focus is grounded in this approach.